Ask the Experts: Economic Volatility, Summer Weather and Global Oil & Gas Prices

 Much of the concern today relates to gasoline prices that are nationally over the $5/gal level.
 The U.S. has lost about a million gals/day of refinery capacity since the start of the pandemic, not due to manipulation but due largely to government policy requiring upgrades, tighter EPA permitting processes, and steeper biofuel mandates.
 Many refiners are unable to justify the costs as Washington is forcing a shift from fossil fuels to EVs.

 Energy, like any other commodity, is a competitive, low margin business.
 There are many producers and many regulators and oversight bodies looking for fraudulent behavior.
-While there have been instances of manipulation in the past, they are rare.
-There is no evidence to suggest there is anything deceitful happening today.

 With a soft landing by the Fed looking less and less likely, what is the downside price risk to NYMEX in a recession/depression?